 Answer from: Medical Oncologist at Academic Institution

-If there is an elevated AFP or hCG, by definition, he has metastatic germ cell cancer and needs chemo initially, followed almost certainly by post-chemo RPLND done by a skilled and experienced urologist.
+If there is an elevated AFP or hCG, then by definition, he has metastatic germ cell cancer and needs chemo initially, followed almost certainly by post-chemo RPLND done by a skilled and experienced urologist.

 Answer from: Medical Oncologist at Community Practice